 Zipps Sports Grill1515 East Bethany Home Road, #100

-Zipps has the bar food and drink options to make it an especially fun lunch.
+Zipps has all the tools — bar food, solid drink options — for an especially fun lunch.
 The menu casts a wide net, with everything from those famous Phoenix wings to focaccia, pizza, burgers, and pizza.
 And don’t overlook the mozzarella sticks.
 They come wrapped in a crunchy shell like a cheesy eggroll, and it’s hard to be satisfied with just one if you’re sharing.
 Plus, there’s a full bar, and the 32-ounce beers are a steal when on special.

 Feeney's Restaurant & Bar6314 North 12th Street